synfinatic/aws-sso-cli/docs/commands-ecs.md

 Flags:

+  * `--disable-ssl` -- Disables SSL/TLS, even if a certificate and private key are available.
   * `--bind-ip` -- IP address to bind the service to.  (default 127.0.0.1)
   * `--port` -- Port to listen on.  (default 4144)
+  * `--version` -- Version of the `synfinatic/aws-sso-cli-ecs-server` docker image to use

 ---